richie0866/Rostruct/docs/getting-started/creating-your-project.md

 	local MyModule = build.Module:expect()
 	```

-The contents of the folder you pass to these functions are transformed into Roblox objects for an intuitive, Roblox Studio-like environment.
+These functions transform the contents of the desired folder into Roblox objects to mirror an intuitive Roblox Studio environment.
 More details can be found in [the execution model](execution-model.md).